-We started operations offering foreign exchange and international payments services in Mexico, focused mainly on large and medium-sized Mexican non-financial companies, mostly related to international trade.
-In 2021, we carried out 6.7 million payment transactions (1.0 million international transactions and 5.7 million domestic transactions).
+Our main business is offering foreign exchange and payments services in Mexico, focused mainly on medium-sized and large companies, mostly related to international trade.
+In 2022, we carried out 7.6 million payment transactions (1.1 million international transactions and 6.5 million domestic transactions).

-Internal figures show that our foreign exchange and payments business generated \$3,764 million MXN of Monex's total revenues in 2021, which represents 42% of our total revenues in the year, which reflects the relevance of this business line.
+Internal figures show that our foreign exchange and payments business in Mexico generated \$4,588 million MXN of Monex's total revenues in 2022, which represents 39% of our total revenues during the year.
+This share reflects the relevance of this business line.
 We will focus on the description of these foreign exchange business activities in this first part.

-A typical foreign exchange transaction involves the following steps:
+A foreign exchange transaction involves the following steps:

-- Sales executive quotes, negotiates, and closes a telephone transaction with a client - Sales executive creates a record of the transaction in the system - The transaction is confirmed to the client by e-mail - The transaction is verified to ensure its fulfillment of the requirements - Client delivers funds to one of our banking accounts, either in Mexican pesos, dollars, or other currencies - Bank delivers funds to the client's banking account or the corporation indicated by the client, either in Mexican pesos, dollars, or other currencies
+- Sales executive quotes, negotiates, and closes a telephone transaction with a client - Sales executive creates a record of the transaction in the system - The transaction is confirmed to the client by e-mail - The transaction is verified to ensure its fulfillment of the requirements - Client delivers funds to one of our banking accounts, either in Mexican pesos, dollars, or other currencies - The Bank delivers funds to the client's banking account or the destination indicated by the client, either in Mexican pesos, U.S. dollars, or other currencies

-Our revenues from foreign exchange transactions depend on the number and size of the transactions we process.
+Our revenues from foreign exchange transactions depend on the number and volume of the transactions we process.
 Our revenue comes from the margin above the cost of foreign exchange transactions, that we charge our clients.

-The margin we earn on each foreign exchange transaction is the difference between the exchange rate quoted by our trading desk and the exchange rate we charge our clients, which is determined by each sales executive.
+The margin we generate on each foreign exchange transaction is the difference between the exchange rate quoted by our trading desk and the exchange rate we charge our clients, which is determined by each sales executive.
 Our trading desk provides real-time exchange rates to our sales executives, who have the option of adding the margin to that price.
-To determine the margin in each transaction, our sales executives consider the currency in question, the size of the transaction, the volatility, and our costs of providing additional services, such as the transfer of funds and delivery.
+To determine the margin in each transaction, our sales executives consider the currency in question, the size of the transaction, the volatility, and the costs of providing additional services, such as the transfer of funds and delivery.
 Our sales force also uses our information system to determine the appropriate margin for each transaction.
 Generally, high volatility increases our earnings due to higher operating margins.